 What Are the Differences Between Narcissistic Fathers and Narcissistic Mothers?

-When it comes to a true narcissist, one’s sex doesn’t make a dramatic difference.
-With that in mind, there are some differences to consider between mothers and fathers
+Regarding a true narcissist, one’s sex doesn’t make a dramatic difference.
+With that in mind, there are some differences to consider between mothers and fathers.

 Final Thoughts , Do Narcissists Love Their Children?